Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

 Sometimes, it is tough to meet the predefined budget requirements, and you have to increase the budget to run your campaigns successfully.

-This metric will spot out whether your ads were under the budget that you specified for your campaigns or they take more than that.
+This metric will spot whether your ads were under the budget that you specified for your campaigns or they take more than that.

 11 – Customer Lifetime Value (CLV)